Mystery has its own mysteries, and

 Infinity is a concept that has always fascinated philosophers and theologians, linked as it is to the notions of unending distance or space, eternity, and God, but that was avoided or met with open hostility throughout most of the history of mathematics.
 Only within the past century or so have mathematicians dealt with it head on and accepted infinity as a number – albeit the strangest one we know.

 An early glimpse of the perils of the infinite came to Zeno of Elae through his paradoxes, the best known of which pits Achilles in a race against a tortoise.
 Confident of victory, Achilles gives the tortoise a head start.
 But then how can he ever overtake the sluggish reptile? asks Zeno.
 First he must catch up to the point where it began, by which time the tortoise will have moved on.
 When he makes up the new distance that separated them, he finds his adversary has advanced again.
 And so it goes on, indefinitely.
 No matter how many times Achilles reaches the point where his competitor was, the tortoise has progressed a bit further.
 So perplexed was Zeno by this problem that he decided not only was it best to avoid thinking about the infinite but also that motion was impossible!
 A similar shock lay in store for Pythagoras and his followers who were convinced that everything in the universe could ultimately be understood in terms of whole numbers (even common fractions being just one whole number divided by another).
-The square root of 2 – the length of the diagonal of a right-angled triangle whose shorter sides are both one unit long – refused to fit into this neat cosmic scheme.
+The square root of 2 – the length of the hypotenuse of a right-angled triangle whose shorter sides are both one unit long – refused to fit into this neat cosmic scheme.
 It was an irrational number, inexpressible as the ratio of two integers.
 Put another way, its decimal expansion goes on forever without ever settling into a recurring pattern.

 These two examples highlight the basic problem in coming to grips with infinity.
 Our imaginations can cope with something that hasn't yet reached an end: we can always picture taking another step, adding one more to a total, or visualizing another term in a long series.
 But infinity, taken as a whole, boggles the mind.
 For mathematicians this was a particularly serious problem because mathematics deals with precise quantities and meticulously well-defined concepts.
 How could they work with things that clearly existed and went on indefinitely – a number like √2 or a curve that approached a line ever more closely – while avoiding a confrontation with infinity itself?
 Aristotle provided the key by arguing that there were two kinds of infinity.
 Actual infinity, or completed infinity, which he believed could not exist, is endlessness fully realized at some point in time.
 Potential infinity, which Aristotle insisted was manifest in nature – for example, in the unending cycle of the seasons or the indefinite divisibility of a piece of gold – is infinitude spread over unlimited time.
 This fundamental distinction persisted in mathematics for more than 2,000 years.
 In 1831 no less a figure than Karl Gauss expressed his "horror of the actual infinitude," saying: